imballinst/imballinst.dev/src/pages/blog/my-thought-pursuing-higher-study/index.md

   - education
 ---

 This story is split into 3 parts.
 The first part is the preparation, the second part is the study itself, and the last part is the summary.
+In this post, the currency conversions are using the exchange rate on December 12, 2017 (USD to IDR) and July 12, 2018 (AUD to IDR).

 ## Preparation

 The year was 2017.
 My father said that during his time, he didn't have the chance to pursue higher study because he lacked financial support.
 Now that he could afford me to pursue higher study overseas, he really wanted me to do it.

-Another reason that he voiced was that due to the increasing competitions, people's degrees contribute a lot when applying for jobs.
-However, I didn't agree with this norm (and still don't), because degrees do not necessarily ensure that one is capable of creating positive impact.
+Another concern that he raised was with regards to the increasing competitions, academic degrees contribute a lot when applying for jobs.
+However, I didn't agree with this norm (and still don't), because degrees do not necessarily guarantee that one is capable of creating positive impact.

 There were 2 reasons why I finally decided to pursue higher study.
 The first one was that I respected my father's good will.
 The second was that I wanted to experience living abroad by myself.
 And so, I prepared for the upcoming enrollment in July 2018.